-Paint Small Rooms These Colors to Make Them Feel Instantly Bigger
+These Colors Make Any Small Room Feel Instantly Bigger

-To make a small space feel physically bigger, use light neutral colors, like alabaster and gray with taupe undertones, suggests Cate Griffing, the co-owner of paint company Wow1day Painting in Bergen County, New Jersey.
+To make a small space feel physically bigger, use light neutral colors, like alabaster and gray with taupe undertones, suggests Cate Griffing, co-owner of Wow1day Painting in Bergen County, New Jersey.

 "Using very light colors is a sure way to make a space feel and appear bigger.
 The lighter the color, the more light-reflective it will be, which, of course, is what makes a room feel bigger," Griffing says.
 "Another way to make a room feel bigger is with the paint finish.
 Using an eggshell or a satin finish will also help reflect light."

-If light paint colors don't do it for you—or don't fit with your décor—then a darker neutral might do the trick.
-According to Lanna Ali-Hassan, the co-owner of Beyond the Box Interiors, a full-service interior design firm located in Washington, D.C., darker paint colors can actually create an optical illusion—tricking the eye into believing that the edges of the room are nonexistent, thus making the room appear bigger.
+While you may think that dark colors would shrink your space, experts say the opposite is often true.
+According to Lanna Ali-Hassan, co-owner of Beyond the Box Interiors, a full-service interior design firm located in Washington, D.C., darker paint colors can actually create an optical illusion, tricking the eye into believing that the edges of the room are nonexistent, thus making the room appear bigger.